smallsco/macstodon/README.md

 12. Clicking `Quit` in the `Server` window will quit Macstodon.
 The next time you run it, you will not need to re-authenticate unless you change the server URL.

 ## How to compile it

+Note: Macstodon **must** be compiled using a PowerPC Macintosh.
+The resulting binary will still work on 68K machines, but the compilation must happen on a PowerPC.

 1. Download the Macstodon source code from GitHub, and place it whereever you like on your hard disk.
 2. Download MacPython 1.5.2 from here: <https://homepages.cwi.nl/~jack/macpython/downloads/old/MacPython152.hqx>
 3. Decompress the MacPython archive and run the installer.
-Make sure you install the **CFM-68K** version of MacPython if prompted.
+Select the **Custom Install** option from the dropdown, then select the **Minimal Install for Any Macintosh with CFM** option.
+This is the only option that will let you build fat binaries.
 4. Run the **EditPythonPrefs** application that comes with MacPython.
 Add the following lines to the System-Wide preferences.
 Then save your changes and exit.
 	```
 	$(PYTHON):Extensions:Imaging:PIL